blaenk/blaenk.github.io/provider/notes/clojure.markdown

 ### Keywords

-Keywords I believe are similar to Ruby/Scala symbols and Erlang atoms and are prefixed by a colon `:` and consist of any non-whitespace character, where a slash `/` denotes a _namespaced keyword_, and a double colon `::` is expanded by the reader to a namespaced keyword in the current namespace, or another namespace if the keyword started by a namespace alias as in `::alias/keyword`.
+Keywords I believe are similar to Ruby/Scala symbols and Erlang atoms.
+The are prefixed by a colon `:` and consist of any non-whitespace character, where a slash `/` denotes a _namespaced keyword_, and a double colon `::` is expanded by the reader to a namespaced keyword in the current namespace, or another namespace if the keyword started by a namespace alias as in `::alias/keyword`.

 ``` clojure
 (def pizza {:name "Ramunto's"